CS102-Classroom-Notes-and-Assignments/lesson-4/ReadMe.md

 }
 ```

-WHILE LOOPS EXAMPLE
+### While Loop Example

-Note that fahr increases by 20 per iteration.
+- Note that fahr increases by 20 per iteration.
+- /*    */ denotes a multi line comment, // is a single line comment.
+- Formatted printing:
+	- printf(“%3d %6d\n”, fahr, celsius) to print the first number of each line in a field three digits wide, and the second in a field 6 digits wide.
+	- printf(%6.2f, 45.2342) → print as floating point, at least 6 wide and 2 after decimal point

 ```c
 #include <stdio.h>